IHTSDO/snowstorm/docs/loading-snomed.md

 ## Generated Delta File Warning
 **-latest-state flag must be used when generating delta files!**
 Since Janurary 2022 the International Edition no longer contains RF2 delta files.
-There is a [tool to generate delta files](https://github.com/IHTSDO/delta-generator-tool) if they are required.
-If using this tool then the `-latest-state` flag **must** be used in the delta-generator-tool to prevent multiple states of components existing at the same time within Snowstorm.
-Alternatively simply import the new release using the SNAPSHOT import type when updating a code system.
-Using a Snapshot import is slightly slower than a delta but will result in the same outcome.
+There is a [tool to generate delta files](https://github.com/IHTSDO/delta-generator-tool) but we recommend using snapshot files with Snowstorm.
+If using the delta tool then the `-latest-state` flag **must** be used in the delta-generator-tool to prevent multiple states of components existing at the same time within Snowstorm.

+We recommend importing releases into Snowstorm using the SNAPSHOT import type.
+Importing using Snapshot now has about the same performance as using a Delta, and has the same outcome.

-## Loading Release Full Files
+## Loading Release Full (History) Files

 It's possible to load the RF2 **Full** files which gives you access to all previous releases of SNOMED CT in addition to the current content.
 However, this will  take longer (*last run took 2h15 on an m5.xlarge AWS instance with 4 vCPU and 16GB Memory*), but will not have an impact to the performance.
+It is very unlikely you will need to import the Full files.
+We recommend using the Snapshot files, they include all the active and inactive content of SNOMED CT.

-Simply replace the `--import` argument above with `--import-full` or the `type` with `FULL` within Swagger.
+To import the full type on the command line replace the `--import` argument above with `--import-full`, or if using the API use `type` = `FULL`.

 ## Stopping After Loading